petergridge/Irrigation-V5/readme.md

 ### Breaking Change
 Pump, Water Source and Flow Meter definition have moved from the Zone configuration to the Program configuration to support better pump handling functionality.

-A migration will run to populate from the configuration from zone information however the configuration should should be checked.
+A migration will run to populate from the configuration from zone information however the configuration should be checked.

 # IrrigationProgram Custom Component